Karib0u/kernagent/README.md

 ### 2. Tool surface

-`kernagent.snapshot.SnapshotTools` + the `TOOLS` schema expose safe, read-only operations used by the agent (and you):
+`kernagent.snapshot.SnapshotTools` + the `TOOLS` schema expose safe, read-only operations used by the agent (and you) across every static artifact the pipeline produces:

 * `read_json` – meta/sections/imports/etc.
 * `get_function_stats`